python-sge/sge/doc/sge-pygame/pygame.rst

 set :data:`sge.hardware_rendering` to :const:`True`.
 The benefit of hardware acceleration is usually negligible, which is why it is disabled by default.

-Projection methods are highly inefficient, so they should be avoided if speed is important; use the :class:`sge.Sprite` draw methods instead.